Do You Really Need Life Insurance?

 The future of Social Security retirement benefits are uncertain, but life insurance is intended to support your family if something were to happen to you today.
 Should you die before your unmarried children reach adulthood, they may qualify for survivors’ benefits.
 According to the Social Security Administration, the value of these benefits is probably greater than any individual life insurance policy.
 The amount your family would receive is based on the number of years you have worked (and paid into Social Security) and on your age at death.
 There are special considerations for children who are disabled, for older children still in school, and for stepchildren and adopted children.

 The life insurance decision can be complicated, but if a policy allows you to believe for certain that everything will be just fine when you’re gone, and the expense of the premiums don’t adversely affect your lifestyle the answer is easy.
-On the other hand, some can’t afford the peace of mine bought by life insurance, and many don’t need it.
-Even when the calculations get messy, learning about your life insurance options is worthy of your time and attention.
+On the other hand, some can’t afford the peace of mind bought by life insurance, and many don’t need it.
+Even when the calculations get messy, learning about your life insurance options is worth your time and attention.
 You are the grown-up, after all.

 Lela Davidson is a former CPA and the author of “Blacklisted from the PTA.”
 Read more on www.afterthebubbly.com.